Data providers

 Defining a data provider

-before a test function to specify an auxiliary function.
+You can add a special comment @data_provider before a test function to specify an auxiliary function.
 This function controls how many times the test will run and what arguments it will receive.

 A data provider function is specified as follows: